-5 Wills and administrations
+5 Wills and Administrations

 To ensure the legality of a will of a deceased person, a grant of probate must be made by the courts.
 As part of this process, the original will is lodged with the courts.
-If someone dies intestate (without having made a will), the courts can grant letters of administration for the disposal of the estate.
+If someone dies intestate, without having made a will, the courts can grant letters of administration for the disposal of the estate.

 Before 1858, grants of probate and administration were made by the courts of the Church of Ireland, which was the established State church.
 These courts were the Prerogative Court and the various diocesan or consistorial courts.
 There are separate indexes of wills and administrations for each court available to search on microfilm in the Reading Room.
-Some of these indexes have been published.
-Of these, the most important are Vicar's Index to the Prerogative Wills of Ireland, 1536-1810, the Indexes to Dublin Grant Books and Wills, 1270-1800 and the Index of Wills and Marriage Licenses for Dublin Diocese up to 1800 and 1800-1858.
+Some of these indices have been published.
+Of these, the most important are Vicar's Index to Prerogative Wills, 1536-1810 and the Indexes to Dublin Grant Books and Wills, 1270-1800, Index of Wills and Marriage Licenses for Dublin Diocese up to 1800 and 1800-1858.

-Wills and administrations are of use to genealogists as evidence of the date of a person's death and for other information that they may contain concerning the deceased person's family, occupation, place of residence and property.
+Wills and administrations are of use to genealogists as evidence of the date of a person's death, and for other information that they may contain concerning the deceased person's family, occupation, place of residence and property.

-From 1858, grants of probate and administration were made by the civil courts: the Principal and district registries of the Probate Court before 1877 and of the High Court from 1877.
-These grants are indexed in the annual Calendars of Wills and Administrations which cover the period 1858-1982 and are available in the Reading Room.
+From 1858, grants of probate and administration were made by the civil courts: the Principal and District Registries of the Probate Court before 1877 and of the High Court from 1877.
+These grants are indexed in the annual Calendars of Wills and Administrations, which cover the period 1858-1982 and are available in the Reading Room.

 It is possible to search the calendars (indexes) online.
-The original documents cannot be accessed online but can be viewed in the Reading Room or a copy obtained for a fee by completing the Testamentary Copy Order form available on our website and in the Reading Room.
+The original documents cannot be accessed online but can be viewed in the Reading Room of the National Archives, or a copy obtained for a fee by completing the Testamentary Copy Order form.